-Our partners who have retired to the big house:
+Our partners who have retired into eternity:

 Belle was a bloodhound trained in the trailing discipline.